Smoothed Variable Sample-size Accelerated Proximal Methods for Nonsmooth Stochastic Convex Programs: Abstract

 \section{Abstract}

-We consider minimizing $f(x) = \mathbb{E}[f(x,\omega)]$ when $f(x,\omega)$ is possibly nonsmooth and either strongly convex or convex in $x$.
-(I) {\bf Strongly convex.} When $f(x,\omega)$ is $\mu-$strongly convex in $x$, traditional stochastic approximation (SA) schemes often display poor behavior, arising in part from noisy subgradients and diminishing steplengths.
-Instead, we propose a variable sample-size accelerated proximal scheme ({\bf VS-APM}) and apply it on $f_{\eta}(x)$, the ($\eta$-)Moreau smoothed variant of $\mathbb{E}[f(x,\omega)]$; we term such a scheme as ($\eta$-{\bf VS-APM}).
-In contrast with SA schemes, ($\eta$-{\bf VS-APM}) utilizes {\em constant} steplengths and {\em increasingly exact} gradients, achieving an optimal oracle complexity in stochastic subgradients of $\mathcal{O}(1/\epsilon)$ with an iteration complexity of $\mathcal{O}(\sqrt{(\eta \mu + 1)/(\eta \mu)} \log(1/\epsilon))$ in inexact (outer) gradients of $f_{\eta}(x)$, computed via an increasing number of inner stochastic subgradient steps.
-This approach is also beneficial for ill-conditioned $L$-smooth problems where $L/\mu$ is massive, resulting in better conditioned outer problems and allowing for larger steps and better numerical behavior.
-This framework is characterized by an optimal oracle complexity of $\mathcal{O}(\sqrt{L/\mu+1/(\eta \mu)}\log(1/\epsilon))$ and an overall iteration complexity of $\mathcal{O}(\log^2(1/\epsilon))$ in gradient steps.
-(II) {\bf Convex.} When $f(x,\omega)$ is merely convex but smoothable, by suitable choices of the smoothing, steplength, and batch-size sequences, smoothed ({\bf VS-APM}) (or {\bf sVS-APM}) produces sequences for which expected sub-optimality diminishes at the rate of $\mathcal{O}(1/k)$ with an optimal oracle complexity of $\mathcal{O}(1/\epsilon^2)$.
-Our results can be specialized to two important cases: (a) {\bf Smooth $f$.} Since smoothing is no longer required, we observe that ({\bf VS-APM}) admits the optimal rate and oracle complexity, matching prior findings; (b) {\bf Deterministic nonsmooth $f$.} In the nonsmooth deterministic regime, ({\bf sVS-APM}) reduces to a smoothed accelerated proximal method ({\bf s-APM}) that is both asymptotically convergent, admitting a non-asymptotic rate of $\mathcal{O}(1/k)$, matching that by~\cite{nesterov2005smooth} for producing approximate solutions.
+We consider the unconstrained minimization of the function $F$, where $F=f+g$, $f$ is an expectation-valued nonsmooth convex or strongly convex function, and $g$ is a closed, convex, and proper function.
+(I) {\bf Strongly convex $f$.} When ${f}$ is $\mu$-strongly convex in $x$, traditional stochastic subgradient schemes ({\bf SSG}) often display poor behavior, arising in part from noisy subgradients and diminishing steplengths.
+Instead, we apply a variable sample-size accelerated proximal scheme ({\bf VS-APM}) on $F_{\eta}$, the Moreau envelope of $F$; we term such a scheme as ({\bf mVS-APM}) and in contrast with ({\bf SSG}) schemes, ({\bf mVS-APM}) utilizes {\em constant} steplengths and {\em increasingly exact} gradients.
+We consider two settings. (a) {\em Bounded domains.} In this setting, {\bf (mVS-APM)} displays linear convergence in inexact gradient steps, each of which requires utilizing an inner {\bf (prox-SSG)} scheme.
+Specifically, {\bf (mVS-APM)} achieves an optimal oracle complexity in {{\bf prox-SSG} steps} of $\mathcal{O}({1}/{\epsilon})$ with an iteration complexity of $\mathcal{O}( \log(1/\epsilon))$ in inexact (outer) gradients of $F_{\eta}$ to achieve an $\epsilon$-accurate solution in mean-squared error, computed via an increasing number of inner (stochastic) subgradient steps; (b) {\em Unbounded domains.} In this regime, under an assumption of state-dependent bounds on subgradients, an unaccelerated variant ({\bf mVS-PM}) is linearly convergent where increasingly exact gradients $\nabla_x F_{\eta}(x)$ are approximated with increasing accuracy via {\bf (SSG)} schemes.
+Notably, {\bf (mVS-PM)} also displays an optimal oracle complexity of $\mathcal{O}(1/\epsilon)$; (II) {\bf Convex $f$.} When $f$ is merely convex but smoothable, by suitable choices of the smoothing, steplength, and batch-size sequences, smoothed ({\bf VS-APM}) (or {\bf sVS-APM}) achieves an optimal oracle complexity of $\mathcal{O}(1/\epsilon^2)$ to obtain an $\epsilon$-optimal solution.
+Our results can be specialized to two important cases: (a) {\bf Smooth $f$.} Since smoothing is no longer required, we observe that ({\bf VS-APM}) admits the optimal rate and oracle complexity, matching prior findings; (b) {\bf Deterministic nonsmooth $f$.} In the nonsmooth deterministic regime, ({\bf sVS-APM}) reduces to a smoothed accelerated proximal method ({\bf s-APM}) that is both asymptotically convergent and optimal in that it displays a complexity of $\mathcal{O}(1/\epsilon)$, matching the bound provided by Nesterov in 2005 for producing $\epsilon$-optimal solutions.
 Finally, ({\bf sVS-APM}) and ({\bf VS-APM}) produce sequences that converge almost surely to a solution of the original problem.